 To make this vast data set manageable our Studio artists have re-sampled areas to different levels of detail (poly counts) and then recombined them in a gaming engine environment.
 The level of important details has been maintained and enhanced by a process called “baking”.
 By baking, the details of the surface that were lost when reducing the density of the mesh, are re-projected from the high poly model.
 This same technique also transfers the coloured photographic textures to the model.

 The results are great and the differences between the textured low poly and original high poly are almost imperceptible.
-With all the excavations now back together as a manageable file in a gaming engine, we have created a VR environment which shows the site as the archaeologists had never seen it before, in its entirety!
+With all the excavations now back together in a manageable file, we have created a VR environment which shows the site as the archaeologists had never seen it before, in its entirety!

 Experience a real archaeological site

 This VR experience allows people to virtually examine a real archaeological site for the first time.
 The Bath Abbey site has a wealth of archaeological features to explore, including historic architectural features and burials.
-The excavations have been placed in a virtual space with the pillars and windows of the abbey artistically added giving the audience a real sense of place and scale.
-The environment is very atmospheric with low level lighting, but people should be able to find their way around easily using the jump navigation and virtual torch!
+The excavations have been located within a ghost copy of the abbey building, with the pillars and windows added provide the user with a sense of place, scale and orientation.
+The environment is very atmospheric with low level lighting, but people should be able to find their way around easily using the jump navigation interface and the virtual torch!

 To help the audience understand the heritage features they are discovering, pop up information points are supplied.
-These give insights into some of the many discoveries made during the excavations, including both Saxon and Roman remains.
+These give text and imagery insights into some of the many discoveries made during the excavations, including both Saxon and Roman remains.

 This experience was first shown at the Digital Past conference in February 2020, which was held in Aberystwyth Arts Centre, where it met with great acclaim.
 This is the first time we have created a VR experience of an archaeological site as it looks during excavation.
 Our usual VR experiences show what sites would have looked like in the past, not the present, using Heritage Interpretation to reconstruct places now lost by the march of time.
-We really hope you like this new, and rather different experience, and our Community & Education team are looking forward to showing it to you just as soon as they can.
+We really hope you like this new, and rather different experience.
+This VR experience will be on display at the Abbey in a new exhibition space, once the renovations are complete.

 Understanding the past